biof309/spring2019-solo-project-hmreynolds/README.rst

 Description
 ===========

 FlyBase is an free online bioinformatics database and the primary repository of genetic and molecular data for Drosophilidae insect family.
-There you can access
+All data is available to access and includes mutant phenotypes, molecular characterization of mutant alleles, cytological maps, wild-type expression patterns, anatomical images, transgenic constructs and insertions, sequence-level gene models and molecular classification of gene product functions.

 Note
 ====